shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab08_Managing_Schedules.md

 1. Click **+ New**.

-1. Select the **odl_user_DID_Relecloud** account you created in an earlier lab for **Service Account**.
+1. Select the **Relecloud** account you created in an earlier lab for **Service Account**.

-1. Select the **odl_user_DID_Quick_Inspection** incident type you created in a previous lab for **Primary Incident Type**.
+1. Select the **Quick Inspection** incident type you created in a previous lab for **Primary Incident Type**.

 1. Select the **Settings** tab.

-1. Select the **odl_user_DID_Urgent** priority you created in a previous lab for **Priority**.
+1. Select the **Urgent** priority you created in a previous lab for **Priority**.

-1. Select the **odl_user_DID_North** territory you created in a previous lab for **Service Territory**.
+1. Select the **North** territory you created in a previous lab for **Service Territory**.

 1. Click **Save**.
 (Make a note of the Work Order number.)

 ## Exercise 2 - Schedule work orders using the schedule board

 Universal Resource Scheduling provides several items that can be used to assist in scheduling resources for specific items.
 The two primary components that are used are the Schedule Board and the Schedule Assistant.
 The Schedule Board provides the ability to manually schedule items, and the assistant offers suggestions on resources based on factors like location, skills, and availability.
-In this exercise we will examine how you can use the schedule board to schedule items.
+In this exercise, we will examine how you can use the schedule board to schedule items.

 ### Task 1 – Enable the new Schedule Board